thumbor/thumbor/CONTRIBUTING.md

 So you want to contribute with thumbor?
-Welcome onboard!
+Welcome aboard!

 There are a few things you'll need in order to properly start hacking on it.